MlvPrasadOfficial/DataScience_University_by_MLV_Prasad/README.md

 **Mentor - Data Science** @[SCALER](https://www.scaler.com) | **Data Scientist - LLM** @[Turing](https://www.turing.com) | M.Sc Computer Science (A.I and M.L)

-You can join my Telegram Group here : [Telegram](https://t.me/datascienceuniversity)
+if you are interested in learning data science, fill the form here : [Link](https://forms.gle/LcjhECrjxsfPcdFn8) You can join my Telegram Group here : [Telegram](https://t.me/datascienceuniversity)

 This Repo is a Personal Ambition Project of mine..

-The Project starts from NOV 1 2024 The Agenda of this repo to Create
+The Project starts from NOV 1 2024, The Agenda of this repo to Create ...

     1. Video Explainations of All the Data Science Topics